Romania - Europe

 The practical budget pressure usually comes from three places: lodging around RON 420-760 mid-range in central Bucharest or near easy metro lines, meals around RON 18-35 for bakery or simple lunch, RON 45-95 for a stronger dinner, and RON 160+ once the evening becomes a destination meal, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Metro stays cheap; the budget shifts more through taxis, hotel position, and evening spend.
+Transport is rarely the biggest problem once you know the rough picture: Metro stays cheap; the budget shifts more through taxis, hotel position, and evening spend.

 Evenings in Bucharest are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.